 Students are considered to have graduated on time if they finish their studies within four years.
 At Davenport University the on-time graduation rate of first-time, full-time students is 39%.
 That is great when compared to the national average of 33.3%

 During the 2017-2018 academic year, there were 4,999 undergraduates at Davenport University with 2,408 being full-time and 2,591 being part-time.

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Davenport University, see our tuition and fees and room and board pages.

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
-At Davenport University, approximately 71% of students took out student loans averaging $11,317 a year.
-That adds up to $45,268 over four years for those students.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+At Davenport University, approximately 60% of students took out student loans averaging $11,272 a year.
+That adds up to $45,088 over four years for those students.

-The student loan default rate at Davenport University is 8.5%.
-Although this is lower than the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.
+The student loan default rate at Davenport University is 6.0%.
+This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.